Disclosure:

 Believe it or not,

-be a popular game for inside recess.
-The students in my class who became really good at
+chess can be a popular game for inside recess.
+The students in my class who

-checkers and eventually grew bored with it enjoyed the challenge of learning
+became really good at checkers and eventually grew bored with it enjoyed the

-chess.
-We tried several chess sets before settling on this magnetic chess set.
+challenge of learning chess.
+We tried several chess sets before settling on

-My students like this one because they can essentially save their game if they
+this magnetic chess set.
+My students like this one because they can

-don't finish it before recess ends.
+essentially save their game if they don't finish it before recess ends.

 Battleship